Knight-Frost/camp-burnt-gin-platform/README.md

 ## Conclusion

 Camp Burnt Gin is a complete, production-grade camp management platform.
-All four portals — applicant, admin, medical, and super admin — are fully implemented and wired to the API.
+All four portals (applicant, admin, medical, and super admin) are fully implemented and wired to the API.
 The backend enforces a HIPAA-conscious security model across 51 controllers, 42 models, and more than 380 passing tests.
 The frontend enforces the same model at the routing, state, and API layers.

 This README reflects the state of the implementation as of March 2026.
 For the authoritative workflow specification, consult [docs/workflows/Application_Lifecycle.md](docs/workflows/Application_Lifecycle.md).
 For the complete API surface, consult [docs/api/API_Reference.md](docs/api/API_Reference.md).
 For local development setup, follow Section 9 of this document.